LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ## Guide Overview:
 This guide provides a detailed approach to implementing Zero-Touch Provisioning using a pull-based method.
-In a pull-based model, the new switch undertakes the necessary actions independently, without the need for additional software to monitor the process.
+In a pull-based model, the new device undertakes the necessary actions independently, without the need for additional software to monitor the process.

 ## Topology Overview: